 What type interest is the buyer receiving (fee, leasehold, etc.)?
 What is best for your buyer?
 Do they understand the differences?
+Definitely know this for the buyer.

 Are the parking and/or storage spaces deeded or just assigned?
+Know the difference.